 First up folks, sorry to say but, there's no such thing as Santa Claus!
 But seriously, the real Santa Claus lives in Rovaniemi, Finland.
 The Santa Claus Village tells the story as follows:

 When Santa Claus declared Rovaniemi as his hometown, he told how his home at Ear Mountain (Korvatunturi) was revealed at the beginning of the last century and how this closely guarded secret spread the world over.
 In order to retain the privacy of his secret location, the Elf folk decided to build a place where Santa could meet people from near and far at the Northern Arctic Circle.

 But despite his home being so close, Santa Claus is not the most common Christmas icon here in Norway.
 That honour goes to julenisse.

 A creation from Scandinavian folklore, a nisse (tomte in Sweden) is a short creature with a long white beard and a red hat.
 Julenisse means the gift-bearing nisse at Christmas time.
 Sound familiar?

-These communal gatherings are an important part of Norwegian culture and traditional food is often served.
+These communal gatherings are an important part of Norwegian culture.
+Traditional food (more on that later!) is often served.
 Large amounts of alcohol are consumed and normally followed up with a late-night party (with the exception of school julebords of course!)

-Perhaps the most common Christmas dish is ribbe, seasoned pork belly with sauerkraut and redcurrant sauce.
-Pinekjøtt, mutton ribs, is popular in the western counties, while lutefisk is commonly eaten in the run-up to Christmas.
+Perhaps the most common Christmas dish is ribbe, which is simply seasoned pork belly.
+It's usually served with sauerkraut and redcurrant sauce.
+Pinekjøtt (mutton) is popular in the western counties, as is cod or other fresh fish.